 - What percentage of your active attenders have joined within the past three years?
 Being aware of this figure helps you know if the church might be in a leadership transition (older members vs. newer members).

 - How many church planters, missionaries, and pastors has your church sent out during your ministry?
 If you don’t know, my guess is that the number is probably small.

 - What percentage of your active attenders are involved in a small group?
 If the small group is the place where your members get connected, you should know this answer.

 - Do your church’s leaders affirm the church’s doctrinal statement?
 You might assume they do, but do you know for certain?

 - How many mission trips is your church sponsoring this year, and to what places are the teams going?
-Leaders who can’t answer these questions likely aren’t as involved in missions as they need to be.
+COVID has decreased these options, but leaders who can’t answer these questions likely aren’t as involved in missions as they need to be.

 - What is your vision for the church five years from now?
 A generic “I want the church to be reaching more people” really isn’t sufficient.
 A good vision has some level of specificity based on the church’s history, context, and leadership.

 Assuming a value of 6.5 points for each question, with a 2.5 point curve just because we all need grace, what would you score on this pop quiz?